Amazing Places to Visit in New Zealand

 Auckland is located on the North island of New Zealand, this city is huge with lots of cafés, bars, shops and also day trips all within close proximity.

-This city is one of the more expensive places in New Zealand in terms of accommodation and general prices but if you like big cities Auckland will appeal.
+This city is one of the more expensive places in New Zealand when it comes to accommodation but if you like big cities Auckland will definately appeal.

 Waiheke Island